Overview

 Epidemiologists today are involved in attempts to understand the causes and means of controlling AIDS and other infectious diseases, as well as chronic diseases including cancer and coronary heart disease.
 Much of our understanding of the links between sexual practices and AIDS risk, of smoking and cancer, of serum cholesterol and coronary heart disease, of obesity and mortality risk and of air pollution and chronic lung disease derives from epidemiologic studies.

-The Epidemiology program from University of Arizona trains individuals for careers in research and teaching in academic settings, research institutes, government agencies and industry.
+The Epidemiology program from The University of Arizona trains individuals for careers in research and teaching in academic settings, research institutes, government agencies and industry.
 It has been designed for students whose careers will focus on conducting investigator-initiated and collaborative epidemiologic research.
 On average, the doctoral program requires approximately four to five years for completion.

 The first two years of this time are usually devoted to coursework, the qualifying exam, the comprehensive doctoral examinations, and development of doctoral research.
 The program is research oriented and centers on a major research project.